Anne Arundel County, Maryland: Politics and government

+Anne Arundel County is one of six "reverse pivot counties", counties that voted Republican in 2008 and 2012 before voting Democratic in 2016 onward.

+Voter registration

 County Executives

-The County Executive oversees the executive branch of the county government, which consists of a number of offices and departments.
+The county executive oversees the executive branch of the county government, which consists of a number of offices and departments.
 The executive branch is charged with implementing County law and overseeing the operation of the county government.
-The next election will be in 2022.

 County Council

 The County Council, as the legislative branch, adopts ordinances and resolutions, and has all of the county's legislative powers.
 The most recent county election occurred November 8, 2022.

 Law enforcement

 Several major law enforcement agencies serve Anne Arundel County: